 - a.
 If possible, create 14 groups and each would work on and present one module.
 Alternatively, you can make a smaller number of groups that review and present more modules (for instance 7 groups/pairs each working on 2 modules). - b.
 Each group should be given the selected module along with all the annexes.
-If a module has as one of the developed materials (annexes) a conversation guide, experienced teachers should be encouraged to do a role-playing exercise (one as a experienced teacher and another as a beginning teacher). - c.
-In the roughly 30 minutes experienced teachers should get to know their designated module in quite some detail and prepare a presentation for the rest of the group.
+If a module has as one of the developed materials (annexes) a conversation guide, teacher mentor should be encouraged to do a role-playing exercise (one as teacher mentor and another as a teacher mentee). - c.
+In the roughly 30 minutes teacher mentor should get to know their designated module in quite some detail and prepare a presentation for the rest of the group.
 This presentation should always include a detailed list of all the developed materials (annexes) of a module.
 Additionally, it should include what surprised the group and what they see as needing the most adaptation to context.